 Copyright arises automatically once the original work is recorded in writing or some other form, it is not necessary to use the © symbol for this right to arise though individuals may choose to use it if they are the original creator of the work.
 Copyright law applies to all published material so it is vital to understand the basics of copyright law when you are working in an educational setting.

-Copyright is usually owned by the creator or of the work, but it can be sold or transferred to another person or company by the owner.
+Copyright is usually owned by the creator of the work, but it can be sold or transferred to another person or company by the owner.
 Copyright owners have both economic and moral rights over their content.
 This means that they can control how much of their work can be copied, loaned, rented, performed or adapted.
-You can find out more about these rights here on the UK Government Website.
+You can find out more about these rights on the UK Government Website.
 Copyright can also be licensed.

 Copying somebody else's intellectual property is prohibited unless first authorised by law, permission or licence.
-Without such authorisation copying is illegal and might even constitute a criminal offence.
+Without such authorisation, copying is illegal and might even constitute a criminal offence.

 Works in the public domain

-When a works copyright duration has expired, it is said to fall into the public domain.
-You can refer to the tables here on the government website to see whether copyright has expired.
-If the work is still within copyright protection, you should check the licence terms, which may allow the work to be freely used, or within certain uses.
+When a work's copyright duration has expired, it is said to fall into the public domain.
+You can refer to the tables on the government website to see whether copyright has expired.
+If the work is still within copyright protection, you should check the licence terms, which may allow the work to be freely used or within certain uses.
 Lastly, check whether your intended use is covered by an exception.
 If none of these apply, then you will require permission or a licence to use the work.

-Orphan Works
+Orphan works

-Orphan works are creative works or performances that are subject to copyright - like a diary, photograph, film or piece of music for which one or more of the right holders is either unknown or cannot be found.
+Orphan works are creative works or performances that are subject to copyright, like a diary, photograph, film or piece of music for which one or more of the right holders is either unknown or cannot be found.
 You can find out more about orphan works and how you may be able to use them on the government website.

 There are some specific situations where you may be permitted to use copyrighted work without seeking permission from the owner.
-These specific situations are known as exceptions and a list of exceptions to copyright can be found in full in the government guidance from the Intellectual Property Office
+These specific situations are known as exceptions, and a list of exceptions to copyright can be found in full in the government guidance from the Intellectual Property Office.

 Certain exceptions only apply if the use of the work is a ‘fair dealing’.
 For example, the exceptions relating to teaching, research and private study, criticism or review and news reporting.